 Unai Emery extends Aston Villa contract

-Aston Villa manager Unai Emery has committed to the club until at least 2027 after his contract was extended.
+Aston Villa manager Unai Emery has committed to the Premier League club until at least 2027 after his contract was extended.

 The Spaniard’s existing deal still had two years to run but he has agreed terms for an additional 12 months, the PA news agency understands.